AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 * Note blocks
 * Embedded videos
-* Do not localize
+* Translation tags
-* Component properties, such as assigning a different heading ID to a heading
+* Component properties, such as assigning a different heading ID to a heading and specifying an image size

 Use the Markdown block quote ( > ) at the beginning of every line to tie together an extended component, such as a note.
-If you need to use subcomponents within components, add an extra level of block quotes (>  >) for that subcomponent section.
-For example, a NOTE within a DONOTLOCALIZE section should begin with >    >.

 Some common Markdown elements such as headings and code blocks include extended properties.
 If you need to change default properties, add the parameters in french braces /{ /} after the component.
 Extended properties are described in context.